So You Want To Make Video Games?

 Flame Sim - Design and level implementation

-I am currently working on an unannounced project.
+I am currently working on the Stargate MMO.

 So that people are aware, I am not claiming to to be the supreme expert on all things getting into the game industry.
 But I’m willing to share whatever information that I have.